PandasThumb/pandasthumb.github.io/_posts/2022/2022-05-18-rosenhouse-on-mathematical-anti-evolutionism.md

 on this, including many posts here in PT starting in its first year.
 For a while had his own blog called EvolutionBlog.
-He attended creationist and ID conferences and wrote about that experience in his 2012 book, _Among the Creationists.
-Dispatches from the Anti-Evolutionist Front Line_.
+He attended creationist and ID conferences and wrote about that experience in his 2012 book,
+  <em>Among the Creationists.
+Dispatches from the Anti-Evolutionist Front Line</em>.

 This is a lovely and fascinating book which covers the most widely-cited arguments against evolution, explaining them and